peachcloud/peach-monitor/README.md

 ### Alert Types

-`peach-monitor` defines warning and critical thresholds and corresponding alert flags for both received and transmitted network data.
-The critical thresholds may allow a disable-network feature in future implementations of `peach-monitor`.
+`peach-monitor` defines warning and critical thresholds and corresponding alert flags for total network data traffic.
+The critical threshold may allow a disable-network feature in future implementations of `peach-monitor`.

 ### Roadmap